jacobjfoley/sage/tasks.md

 * Green for associated.
 * Add button larger.
 * Merge function.
-* Sorted and display score!
+* !!Sorted and display score

 ==Agents
 * Shared base for concepts and objects.